ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: aperture_time

     Specifies the measurement aperture time for the channel configuration.
-Aperture time is specified in the units set by  the NIDCPOWER_ATTR_APERTURE_TIME_UNITS attribute. for information about supported devices.
+Aperture time is specified in the units set by  the :py:data:`nidcpower.Session.aperture_time_units` property. for information about supported devices.
     Refer to the Aperture Time topic in the NI DC Power Supplies and SMUs Help for more information about how to configure  your measurements and for information about valid values.
     Default Value: 0.01666666 seconds

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device topic
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device topic

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the